JohanKlingstrom/JohanKlingstrom/README.md

 # Hey!
 I'm Johan 🌌
 I'm a frontend dev student at Hyper Island in Stockholm!
-I'm also many other things, like an electronic musician and DJ, video game nerd, ramen enthusiast and friend of cats.
+I'm also many other things, like an electronic musician, DJ, video game nerd, ramen enthusiast and friend of cats 😺

 ## Some quick fun little notes about me;
 * Five years of professional experience editing esports data 🕹️